orkhanahmadov/orkhanahmadov/README.md

 ### Hi there 👋

 My name is Orkhan, currently living in Munich, Germany.
-I'm an experienced software engineer with passion for open-source, currently working at AirLST GmbH as senior software engineer.
+I'm an experienced software engineer with passion for open-source, currently working at AirLST GmbH as team lead.

 You can ask me anything about PHP, Laravel, Symfony, JavaScript and Vue or even better lets collaborate on a project based on these technologies.